2

 • Digital information pack including navigational app, route notes & maps

-• Dinners, lunch & beverages
+• 1 breakfast, Dinners, lunch & beverages

 • Entrance fees to visitor attractions